-Since opening their doors in November 2015, the Catchment Brewing crew have been asking the question: what does it look like to be part of the eclectic, artistic and historic landscape that makes up West End?
+Since opening their doors in November 2015, the Catchment Brewing crew have been growing into the eclectic, artistic and historic landscape that makes up West End.

-The front bar – or Boundary Bar, as it’s called – has the familiar feel of a thriving West End joint, with a couple of fermenters behind the bar reminding punters this is an operational brewery serving up freshly made beer.
+The front bar – or Boundary Bar, as it’s called – has the familiar feel of a thriving West End joint.
+That eclectic vibe is present, but a couple of fermenters behind the bar remind punters that Catchment is an operational brewery serving up freshly made beer.
 This is the area perfect for mingling and people-watching, and keeping one eye on the bar and kitchen as you ponder your next order.

 Upstairs is Hidden Windows, the heritage-rich secondary bar that works as a function space.
-A pleasant sense of seclusion makes it just right for gatherings of friends to corporate events to wedding receptions.
+A pleasant sense of seclusion makes it right for all kinds of events, from gatherings of friends to corporate functions to wedding receptions.
 With one exposed brick wall, one wall covered with barrel lids, and terraced balconies looking out over the streetscape – yes, and some hidden windows – this room lets you enjoy your own private piece of West End, past and present.

 It’s hard to escape beer at Catchment.
 But with the hundred-year-legacy of West End Brewery in the air, and fresh beer bubbling away in the tanks… why would you want to?